amblified/gofan/README.md

 and the client with:
 `./gofan_client -stream=gofan.sock -dev=/proc/acpi/ibm/fan`.

+The client will look for a configuration file in the config directory of your system (usually `.config`), it assumes the full path to be `<path to config-dir>/gofan/rules`.
+The path to a ruleset can be overwritten with the `-rules` flag.

 The client will now detect different events:
 - **ShouldUpgrade**: there exists a better suited (a faster) fan mode for the current temperature